 Alison headshot 2020 b.jpg

-Alison Flowers is a journalist in Chicago, and the founder of Spiralbound, a production company at the intersection of investigative journalism and immersive storytelling.
-Prior to Spiralbound, Flowers was the Head of Production at the Invisible Institute, a nonprofit on the South Side of Chicago where she built investigative journalism and audio storytelling teams over eight years.
-In 2021, the Invisible Institute was a Pulitzer Prize winner in National Reporting for Mauled: When Police Dogs are Weapons (The Marshall Project, Al.com, Indy Star).
-The same year, Flowers’ audio reporting was a Pulitzer Prize finalist for the 7-part investigative podcast “Somebody” about the 2016 murder of Courtney Copeland.
-The series, named among The 25 Best True-Crime Podcasts of All Time by Rolling Stone, was co-produced by the Invisible Institute, The Intercept, Topic Studios, iHeart Radio in association with Tenderfoot TV.
+Prior to Spiralbound, Flowers was the Head of Production at the Invisible Institute, a nonprofit on the South Side of Chicago where she built journalism teams that received four nods from the Pulitzer board in four years.
+In 2024, Flowers was part of the team that won both the Pulitzer Prize for Audio Reporting and a Peabody Award for “You Didn’t See Nothin” (Invisible Institute and USG Audio).
+In 2021, Flowers’ audio reporting was also a Pulitzer Prize finalist for the “Somebody” podcast about the 2016 murder of Courtney Copeland.
+The series prompted an investigation by the Office of the Inspector General in which it recommended disciplining officers and reviewing Chicago Police’s directive around rendering aid.
+“Somebody,” which was named among The 25 Best True-Crime Podcasts of All Time by Rolling Stone, was co-produced by the Invisible Institute, The Intercept, Topic Studios, iHeart Radio in association with Tenderfoot TV.

 “Somebody” received many other honors, including a National Magazine Award/Ellie, the Scripps Howard Award for Excellence in Radio/Podcast Coverage, Best Audio Documentary from the International Documentary Association, a National Headliner Award, a Gracie Award, 2020 Third Coast International Audio Festival Award for Best Serialized Story and topped the list of Rolling Stone’s “Best Podcasts of 2020.”
 The podcast was also first on The New York Times’ list of “true crime podcasts at the intersection of race,” and #2 on The Atlantic’s “The 50 Best Podcasts of 2020.”

-Flowers’ work has appeared in The GuardianTIMEThe Village VoiceVICEThe Intercept, The Daily Beast, Chicago Reader, and she is a two-time winner of the Hillman Foundation’s Sidney Award.
+Flowers’ investigative work has appeared in The GuardianTIMEThe Village VoiceVICEThe Intercept, The Daily Beast, Chicago Reader, and she is a two-time winner of the Hillman Foundation’s Sidney Award.
 Her 2016 investigation into how Illinois’ felony murder law can obscure police misconduct contributed to a critical amendment of what had previously been one of the most damaging and expansive felony murder statutes in the country.

 In 2019, Flowers co-produced the SHOWTIME documentary “16 Shots” on the police killing of Laquan McDonald, which won the Emmy for Outstanding Investigative Documentary, received Television Academy Honors for documentary special, and earned a Peabody nomination.